inngest/inngest-js/README.md

 import { Inngest } from "inngest";
 const inngest = new Inngest({ name: "My App" });

-inngest.send("app/user.created", { data: { id: 123 } });
+// This will run the function above automatically, in the background inngest.send("app/user.created", { data: { id: 123 } });
 ```

+Events trigger any number of functions automatically, in parallel, in the background.

 <br />